 Locusts are an excellent feeder insect to offer a bearded dragon.
 They offer high amounts of protein and are relatively low in fat.

 The United States bans the shipment of locusts, but they can be found in the UK and other countries.

 Taking Care of Feeder Insects

 Usually most worms come in a container with proper bedding and/or food.
 For a more complete food source, add Repashy SuperLoad to the container for mealworms, wax worms, Phoenix worms, and earthworms.
-Silkworms generally need a food source based on Mulberry leaves (Amazon) – their main food source.
+Mulberry leaves (Amazon) are the main food source of silkworms.

 Feeder insects need to be dusted with a quality calcium powder before being offered to the bearded dragon.
 Repashy Calcium Plus (Amazon) is a highly recommended calcium supplement.
 For more information on the vitamin and mineral needs of bearded dragons, please read – Vitamins and Minerals for a Bearded Dragon.